 - Select System Settings

 Install the new controller

-Prepare the new controller by walkingthrough the initial setup wizard.
+Prepare the new controller by walking through the initial setup wizard.
 You don’t need to add any devices and you also don’t need to create a wireless network.
-You only need to create the admin credentials or connect it with your Ubiquiti account.
+You only need to create the admin credentials or connect them with your Ubiquiti account.

 Make sure the controller is updated to the latest firmware, or at least the same or higher version as your old Unifi controller.

 Migrating the Unifi Controller will only take a couple of minutes.
 Your network will probably offline for a minute or so.

 First, we are going to export the site in the old controller.

 1. Make sure you have selected the correct site in the top bar

 4. Scroll all the way down and click on Export Site.

 - Download the backup file